iontodirel/ham_radio_services/README.md

 ### Running things into the container

-This will expose a serial port and the sound subsystem to the container:
+This will expose a serial port and the sound subsystem to the Docker container:

 `docker run -it --device /dev/ttyUSB0:/dev/ttyUSB0 --device /dev/snd --tty --entrypoint /bin/sh direwolf`

-docker build -t gps .
-docker run -it --privileged --tty --entrypoint /bin/sh gps

-**NOTE**: change the serial port as appropriate
+**NOTE**: change the serial port as appropriate.
 You could also simply specify the `--privileged` instead of specifying each device to share access to.

+This will build the gps container, and then run it with hardware access, and with a prompt in the container:

+`docker build -t gps .`
+`docker run -it --privileged --tty --entrypoint /bin/sh gps`

 ## Minimal configuration